dhis2/dhis2-docs/src/user/using-the-aggregate-data-entry-app.md

       - When clicking on "Options" and then on "Help", you will see the cell reference which contains a legend of the different cell states.

-6. When you've filled in the form, click **Run validation** in the bottom left corner in the bottom bar.
+6. When you have filled in the form, click **Run validation** in the bottom left corner in the bottom bar.

     All validation rules which involves data elements in the current